Bonded by Love for Product

 At the end of the day, business is all about people.

 We make a product for people.
-We have a company of people.
+We are a company of people.
 If you can anticipate the needs of a customer, client, or teammate – that is worth its weight in gold.

 The cannabis industry in particular requires high EQ.
 Cannabis affects everyone differently and everyone has their own opinion on cannabis.
 It is our responsibility as a company within this space to understand, empathize, and continue to progress the cannabis space.
 Not everyone on our team consumes cannabis.
 We cover the spectrum: some team members consume cannabis daily, while others have never, which is more than okay!
 What’s important is that we all understand the market, the role our product plays in it, and are committed to Jane’s mission.

-Our team is close-knit (see Heavily Team-Oriented below) and we all share and celebrate our wins together.
+Our team is close-knit and we all share and celebrate our wins together.
 Having empathy on a team is really powerful.
+During our Friday Closeout meeting, we take time to share things we're grateful for, whether that’s work- or life-related.
 We believe any win from any person feels like a win for the entire group.
 It’s our strong emphasis on empathy that helps us lift each other up, and laud and applaud one another in an open and non-competitive way.
+Folks on the team come from a wide range of backgrounds (whether that’s experience in retail, coding bootcamp experience, or life coaching practice) and we’re proud to have several affinity groups that support diversity.
+Some of these Slack groups include #estrojane, #veterans, #cannaqueer, #momtourage, and #parents.

 At the end of the day, we’re working with humans and we feel that at a very deep level.
 As Abe, co-founder and CTO, says, “As a leader, I’ve learned to be a lot more vulnerable and focused on how I can best empower people to do their jobs.
 There has to be mutual respect, always.”